 Centuries passed, and Khashi ibn Khakim became more famous than Mukanna, (Covered with blanket), the leader of the strong anti-Arab movement who found his last refuge and excruciating death in 776-780 in the strong-hold of the Sinam mountains around Kesh.
 The death of Mukanna and the destruction of his movement was an event of great historical importance.
 Mukanna's death was the last effort made by the indigenous Movoraunnahr citizens to restore their lost freedom and ancient religion.
 It meant the end of the pre-lslamic era, the history and culture of this region, and a change to better conditions in all areas of material and spiritual culture under the rule of Islam.

-Other remains of buildings of the Temurids' time can be found in the Southwestern part of the city.
-These are the remains of a once grandiose complex - the Dorus-Syadot (House of the prophet's decrees) mausoleum where Jahangir, the most beloved son of Amir Temur, was buried.
-This monument became the family burial-vault of the Temurids.
+Other remains of buildings of the Timurids' time can be found in the Southwestern part of the city.
+These are the remains of a once grandiose complex - the Dorus-Syadot (House of the prophet's decrees) mausoleum where Jahangir, the most beloved son of Amir Timur, was buried.
+This monument became the family burial-vault of the Timurids.
 Ancient plane trees still grow in this place - the sacred symbol of Shakhrisabz.